jlangch/venice/doc/readme/openai-functions-weather.md

 **Weather function implementation**

-The weather function map maps the OpenAI function name to the Venice functions:
+The weather function map maps the OpenAI function names to the Venice functions:

 ```clojure
 (defn weather-function-map []